 When Will We Be Back?

-We anticipate a broader return with more online offerings beginning July 1, 2021.
+We anticipate a broader return with more online offerings beginning in the summer, 2022

-Our current online offerings will continue with some terrific additions (to be announced soon) and we are currently planning for the return of some limited in-person sessions before the autumn of 2021.
+Our current online offerings will continue with some terrific additions (to be announced soon) and we are currently planning for the return of expanded in-person sessions before the autumn of 2022.

 The Digital Divide